Eschatologue/CM_wiki/docs/equipment/consumeables/grenade.md

 #### Plant

-You can convert your grenades to proximity mines, provided you are proficient with Tinker's Tools or Gunsmith's Tools.
+You can convert your grenades to proximity mines, provided you are proficient with [Tinker's Tools](../tools/artisan-tools.md#tinkers-tools) or [Gunsmith's Tools](../tools/artisan-tools.md#gunsmiths-tools).

-When you finish a Long Rest, you can convert a number of Grenades up to your Proficiency Bonus into a proximity mine using Tinker's Tools or Gunsmith's Tools.
+When you finish a Long Rest, you can convert a number of Grenades up to your Proficiency Bonus into a proximity mine using the aforementioned tools.
 As a :rsc-a: **Utilise** action, you can plant them in the ground in your space.
 On the next turn, whenever a creature enters a space within 20 feet of the proximity mine for the first time on a turn or ends its turn there, it explodes at that point, creating a particular effect depending on the grenade's effect.

 It's obvious to observers that you're doing something when you take this Action.